Northwest Airlines Flight 255: Accident

-The plane lifted off the runway at 170 kn, and began to roll from side to side just under 50 ft above the ground.
-The MD-82's rate of climb was greatly reduced as a result of the flaps not being extended, and about 2760 ft past the end of runway 3C, the plane's left wing struck a light pole in an airport rental car lot.
-The impact caused the left wing to start disintegrating and catch fire.
+The plane lifted off the runway at 170 kn and began to roll from side to side just under 50 ft above the ground.
+The MD-82's rate of climb was greatly reduced because the flaps were not extended, and at about 2760 ft past the end of Runway 3C, the left wing struck a light pole in a rental-car lot.
+The impact caused the left wing to ignite and begin disintegrating.
 The plane rolled 90° to the left, striking the roof of an Avis Car Rental building.
-The now uncontrolled plane crashed inverted onto Middlebelt Road and struck vehicles just north of its intersection with Wick Road, killing two people on the ground in a car.
+The plane crashed inverted onto Middlebelt Road and struck vehicles just north of the intersection with Wick Road, killing two people in a car.
 It then broke apart, with the fuselage skidding across the road, disintegrating and bursting into flames as it hit a Norfolk Southern railroad overpass and the overpass of eastbound Interstate 94.